Can Poor Sleep Cause Heart Problems?

 While there’s no one solution, certain things can help people with heart problems get better sleep.

-- Design an accommodating bedroom: Create your sleep environment that meets your needs with a comfortable mattress and pillow, a pleasant temperature and as much quiet and darkness as possible.
+- Design an accommodating bedroom: Create a sleep environment with a comfortable mattress and pillow, a pleasant temperature and as much quiet and darkness as possible.

-If you’re struggling with sleep, have a heart condition or both, talk to your doctor about a treatment plan to help you feel better and well-rested.
+If you’re struggling with sleep, have a heart condition or both, talk to your doctor about our cardiology services and a treatment plan to help you feel well-rested.